balqui/prefscript/docs/doc.md

-Additional flags are `-P`, `--show_parsing` that shows the abstract syntax tree of the script and `-G`, `--Goedel_nums` that will provide Gödel numbers of the functions until they skyrocket to over about 300 decimal digits (1000 bits actually).
+Additional flags are `-P`, `--show_parsing` that shows the abstract syntax tree of the script and `-G`, `--Goedel_nums` that will provide Gödel numbers of the functions until they skyrocket to over about 300 decimal digits (1000 bits, actually).
 In both cases, the task is done without running the script.

 ### Recursion